Tempo (railcar): Design

-The cars were constructed out of aluminium.
+The cars were constructed out of aluminum.
 Canadian National rebuilt six MLW RS-18 diesel locomotives to haul them.
 The locomotives were equipped with head end power (HEP) and painted in a unique red-orange and grey livery.
 The cars were built to use Canadian National's standard 575 volt HEP; in 1982-83 Via rebuilt them to use 480 volts.
 The cars rode on "inside bearing trucks with outboard disc brakes."

 The original fleet consisted of five club/galley cars, five coach/cafe cars, and fifteen coaches.
 The club cars seated 39, the cafes 16 (in the coach section), and the coaches 80.
 In 1969 Canadian National rebuilt one of the club cars into an 80-seat coach and another into a 52-seat coach/galley car.
 The seating in the club car was 2×1, common for parlor cars.

 When the Canadian National reacquired part of the fleet in 2009 it refurbished the cars, replacing the windows, carpet, and seat upholstery.